Need some guidance when it comes to paid search and SEO for your google ecommerce?

-Let’s start from the basic by defining each one of the terms and then later see why it’s so important to optimize both for the success of your ecommerce.
+Let’s start from the basic by defining each one of the terms and then later see why it’s so important to optimize both for the success of your google ecommerce.

 SEO stands for Search Engine Optimization and it’s that process that will make your online store more visible in the search engine results pages.
 In other words, to make your site appears between the first results when someone is looking for the products you are selling.
 This will lead to increased traffic to your store and eventually to increased conversions a.k.a. sales!